 - a) Low: the reactors are shut down at the end of the projected life of the fuel channels (i.e. nominal 25 effective full power years (EFPY) of operation), with existing completed refurbishments and some planned life extension maintenance activities.
 Under this scenario, Darlington, Bruce A Units 3 and 4 as well as Bruce B will not be refurbished.
 Pickering reactors will begin to shut down in 2018. - b) Reference: based on announced life plans for the reactor fleet (i.e. refurbishment or not).
-Under this scenario, Darlington and Bruce A Units 3 and 4 will be refurbished.
-Bruce B will not be.
+Under this scenario, Darlington, Bruce A Units 3 and 4 and Bruce B will be refurbished.
 Bruce A Units 1 and 2 as well as Point Lepreau have already been refurbished and will operate until the new pressure tubes have accumulated 25 EFPY.
-Pickering reactors will be run until 2020. - c) High: Darlington, Bruce A Units 3 and 4 and Bruce B are all refurbished with a new set of pressure tubes and other major components, then operated for a further nominal 25 EFPY.
+Pickering reactors will be run until 2020. - c) High: Darlington, Bruce A Units 3 and 4 and Bruce B are all refurbished with a new set of pressure tubes and other major components, then operated for a further nominal 25 to 30 EFPY (i.e. to the end of the period covered under current environmental assessments)

+and/or operating agreements).
 Bruce A Units 1 and 2 as well as Point Lepreau have already been refurbished and will operate until the new pressure tubes have accumulated 25 EFPY.
-Pickering reactors will be run until 2020.
+Pickering A reactors will be run until 2022 and Pickering B until 2024.

-Pickering units 2 and 3 as well as Gentilly-2 are permanently shutdown and will not be restarted under any of the scenarios.
+Pickering units 2 and 3 as well as Gentilly-2 are permanently shut down and will not be restarted under any of the scenarios.